anttisalonen/progbook/rst/sql_index.rst

 In this section we'll assume the role of an online clothing shop and write some code to generate that return form in PDF format.
 Our business works like this:

-* Our products are all stored in a warehouse which is automated as much as possible to save money and give a competitive advantage, with robots moving products from the massive warehouse to conveyor belts which further transport the products to workers which actually package and send the packages.
+* Our products are all stored in a warehouse which is automated as much as possible to save money and give a competitive advantage, with robots moving products from the massive warehouse to conveyor belts which further transport the products to workers who actually package and send the packages.
 * Upon receiving a return package, a worker will look for the return form in the package which will include a *bar code* which the worker will scan.
-The bar code will contain information about which products were returned such that the worker can then hand the products directly over to a robot.
+The bar code will contain information about which products were returned such that the worker can then hand the products directly over to a robot for storing in the warehouse.

 From customers' point of view, it looks like this: